hilfigertout/HackRshell/README.md

 To run this program, you will need to have R installed.
 To start the server, simply open an R session and call the `hRs.server()` function.
 This will start the server listening.
 From there it's simply a matter of waiting for someone to run the `hRs.client()` function with the correct address and port.

-Since it's safe to assume you are probably demonstrating this on your own machine, you can create a new R session and run the `hRs.client()` function yourself.
+Since it's safe to assume you are probably demonstrating this on your own machine, you can open a second R session and run the `hRs.client()` function yourself.
 You can either run the function manually, or you can attach the malicious package with the command `library(Completely.Innocent.Library)`.
 This will automatically start the `hRs.client()` function with the parameters baked into the library, so if you want to change the ip address or ports that the server is on from the defaults, you will need to rebuild the library after every change.
 (The defaults are for running on localhost, i.e. two R sessions on one machine,)

 Once the `hRs.client()` function runs, the target's R session will hang and (if the connection goes through) you should see the following prompt on the server side: